JanHendrikVanHeusden/Kute/README.md

 *And also for cute, as it was intended to be a tiny, little, cuddly, **easy to use** utility.*<br>

-Currently, **Kute** contains `asString()`, which is basically a `toString()` alternative, but customizable to fit your needs.
+Currently, **Kute** contains `asString()`, which is basically a `toString()` alternative, but customizable to fit your needs.<br>
 And with many practice-based, developer-friendly features.
 > Comparable with Apache's `ToStringBuilder.reflectionToString` - but better!<br>
 > Stay with me: see [Basic ideas of Kute's <span style="font-family: monospace">asString()</span>](#basic-ideas-of-kutes-asstring) and [How is **Kute** better?](#how-is-kute-better)

-More advanced options are available, but basically it should be very easy to use, never getting in the way when developing great code (or when troubleshooting less great code).
+More advanced options are available, but basically it should be very easy to use,<br>
+never getting in the way when developing great code (or when troubleshooting less great code).

 <hr>